ThunderFly-aerospace/docs/avionics/TFSIK02/index.md

 AT&W             # save to flash
 ATZ              # reboot to apply
 ```
-The key sequence is then read after power up from external media.
+The key sequence is then read after powering up from external media.

-This mode provides information confidentiality independent of computational attack capability (including quantum computing).
-It is therefore suitable for environments where deterministic behavior, minimal algorithmic attack surface are required.
+This mode provides the highest possible information confidentiality independent of computational attack capability (including quantum computing).
+It is therefore suitable for environments where a minimal algorithmic attack surface is required.
 But operational discipline is essential.
 Key material must be securely generated, distributed, protected, and permanently destroyed after use.
 Reuse of key segments invalidates security.

 ## Secure Communication and Encryption Concepts